-Each of the aforementioned directors has, during the past five years, carried on his or her current principal occupation or held other management positions with the same or other associated companies or firms, including affiliates and predecessors, indicated opposite his or her name, with the exception of Normand Provost, who has held various positions within CDPQ from 1980 until December 2015, Lise Croteau who, from 1986 to 2018, held various management positions at Hydro-Québec, and more particularly that of Executive Vice President and Chief Financial Officer from 2015 to March 2018, and Érik Péladeau who was President of Groupe Lelys Inc. until June 30, 2018.
+Each of the aforementioned directors has, during the past five years, carried on his or her current principal occupation or held other management positions with the same or other associated companies or firms, including affiliates and predecessors, indicated opposite his or her name, with the exception of Lise Croteau who, from 1986 to 2018, held various management positions at Hydro-Québec, and more particularly that of Executive Vice President and Chief Financial Officer from 2015 to March 2018, and Érik Péladeau who was President of Groupe Lelys Inc. until June 30, 2018.